MapsPeople/docs/src/content/map/map-styling/display-rules.md

 The "Label" section contains options related to the appearance of the Label.
 The Label is the text associated with the Location on the map, often positioned next to the Icon.

-1. Visibility - Controls whether the Label is visible on the map.
+1. **Visibility** - Controls whether the Label is visible on the map.
     * The system will accept a Boolean here, so either `true` or `false`.
-1. Zoom from - Sets the minimum Zoom Level at which the Label is visible.
+1. **Zoom from** - Sets the minimum Zoom Level at which the Label is visible.
     * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close.
 In a general use case, most users will only need values between 15 and 22.
     * If you are developing using the JavaScript SDK for Google Maps, the value must be an integer.
 If you are developing for Android or iOS, or using a different map provider, the value may be fractional.
-1. Zoom to - Sets the maximum Zoom Level at which the Label is visible.
+1. **Zoom to** - Sets the maximum Zoom Level at which the Label is visible.
     * The value should be a number between 1 and 22, with 1 being very far away, and 22 being very close.
 In a general use case, most users will only need values between 15 and 22.
     * If you are developing using the JavaScript SDK for Google Maps, the value must be an integer.
 If you are developing for Android or iOS, or using a different map provider, the value may be fractional.
-1. Template - Controls the information the Label should contain.
+1. **Template** - Controls the information the Label should contain.
+Only applies to the CMS, any change at runtime will overwrite the information set up by the Template.
     * Location Name - Only displays the name of the Location.
     * External ID - Only displays the External ID of the Location.
     * External ID & Location Name - Displays both the External ID and the Location Name, with the External ID first.
     * Location Name & External ID - Displays both the Location Name and the External ID, with the Location Name first.
-1. Max width - Specify how wide (in pixels) a Label can be before forcing a line-break.
+1. **Max width** - Specify how wide (in pixels) a Label can be before forcing a line-break.
-    * A value of `0` will ensure a line-break never takes place.
+    * A value of `0` will ensure no line-breaks for this label.

 An example of in-app Display Rules using only "Label" Display Rules could look like this: